lgbouma/goumlab/content/blog/learning/writtenExamRefl.md

-Title: Thoughts on tests.
-And fact-checking *The Martian*
+Title: On testing.
+Oh also, fact-checking The Martian.
 Slug: written-exam
 Date: 2016-01-30
 Tags: tests, electromagnetism, statistical mechanics
 Summary: I outline nifty things I learned from qualifying exams.

-# The purpose of tests is to learn things.
+## The purpose of tests is to learn things.
 In an academic test, an examiner learns whether or not an examinee can perform some task.
 The examinee learns the same.
 In many cases, all parties concerned then use the difficulty of the task to infer the test-taker's knowledge or ability in the relevant field.

-# Tests are useful beyond school.
+## Tests are useful beyond school.
 In programming, tests teach a programmer whether or not her program works as expected.
 Entire [software design philosophies](https://en.wikipedia.org/wiki/Unit_testing)